 Picture’s Timelessness In Fiction, Philosophical Fiction, Satirical P The best thing about a picture is that it never changes, even when the people in it do.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now Denis Diderot Jacques the Fatalist and his Master FacebookXPinterestEmailLinkedInWhatsApp

-Words as Healers In Fiction, Philosophical Fiction, Satirical W Words are the physicians of a mind diseased.
+The Illusion of Luck In Fiction, Philosophical Fiction, Satirical T Luck is a word void of sense; nothing can exist without a cause.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 Power vs. Patience In Fiction, Philosophical Fiction, Satirical P In any contest between power and patience, bet on patience.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now